Board Awards – 2019

-Rainbow District School Board paid tribute to dedicated employees and community partners on Wednesday, May 23, 2018 with the presentation of Awards for Outstanding Contribution to the Co-Curricular Program, the Community Partnership Award, Awards for Excellence, the Go Green Globe Awards, the Barbara Konarek Memorial Award and the William N. Roman Teacher of the Year Award.
-Employees with 25 and 35 years of service were also recognized.
+Rainbow District School Board paid tribute to dedicated employees and community partners on Wednesday, May 22, 2019 with the presentation of Awards for Outstanding Contribution to the Co-Curricular Program, Community Partnership Awards, the Go Green Globe Awards, Awards for Excellence, the Barbara Konarek Memorial Award and the William N. Roman Teacher of the Year Award.
+Employees with 25 years of service were also recognized.

 “With the presentation of these awards, we continue a rich tradition of honouring excellence in Rainbow Schools,” said Board Chair Doreen Dewar.
 “We are proud of our employees and community partners for their commitment.
 On behalf of the Board, I would like to congratulate all award recipients for their outstanding achievement.”